akamai/terraform-provider-akamai/docs/data-sources/iam_timezones.md

 # akamai_iam_timezones

-Use `akamai_iam_timezones` all time zones Akamai supports.
+Use `akamai_iam_timezones` to list all time zones Akamai supports.
 Time zones are in ISO 8601 format.
-Use the values from this operation to set the timeZone for a user.
-Administrators use this operation to set a user’s time zone.
+Use the values from this data source to set the time zone for a user.
+Administrators use this data source to set a user’s time zone.
 Users who modify it need to run View time zones for a user profile.
 The default time zone is GMT.

 ## Example usage